wolfSSL/wolfssl/README.md

     WOLFSSL_STATIC_PSK

 Though static key cipher suites are deprecated and will be removed from future versions of TLS.
 They also lower your security by removing PFS.
-Since current NTRU suites available do not use ephemeral keys, ```WOLFSSL_STATIC_RSA``` needs to be used in order to build with NTRU suites.

 When compiling ssl.c, wolfSSL will now issue a compiler error if no cipher suites are available.
 You can remove this error by defining